kyteidev/Flux-Editor/README.md

 You can find built binaries in the [Releases](https://github.com/kyteidev/FluxEditor/releases) page.

 > [!WARNING]
 > I don't have an Apple Developer account yet.
 You may encounter a popup that says Apple cannot verify this app or this app is damaged.
-To bypass these dialogs, read below.
 > If you don't trust the builds, you can always build Flux Editor from source.
 See [CONTRIBUTING.md](https://github.com/kyteidev/FluxEditor/blob/dev/CONTRIBUTING.md) for instructions

-### Running unsigned applications on macOS

-> [!WARNING]
-> **DISCLAIMER: I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPENS TO YOUR COMPUTER AS A RESULT OF THE FOLLOWING GUIDE.
-ALWAYS MAKE SURE THE APPLICATION YOU RUN IS SAFE AND FROM A TRUSTED SOURCE.
-USE AT YOUR OWN RISK.**

-Since I do not have an Apple Developer account, I am unable to sign Flux Editor.
-This results in users getting a popup that says the app cannot be verified or the app is damaged.
-However, these popups can be bypassed, but ALWAYS remember to check if the unsigned app you are running is safe and from a trusted source.

-To bypass the popup, Click **Okay**, then go to **System Settings** > **Privacy and Security**, scroll down and click **Open Anyway**.

-If you are getting a popup that says the app is damaged, it basically means the same thing as "this app cannot be verified".
-Apple reworded the popup and made it harder for users to bypass it in the latest versions of macOS.
-To bypass this, run ```xattr -d com.apple.quarantine /path/to/app```

 ## Known Issues <a name="known-issues"></a>